 4. Irreplaceable You

-Engaged to be married, childhood best friends Abbie and Sam are forced to face a devastating future after the former is diagnosed with a terminally ill disease.
-As her one final mission in life, Abbie sets out to find a new lover for Sam who can take care of him once she passes.
+Engaged to be married, childhood best friends Abbie and Sam are forced to face a devastating future after the former is diagnosed with a terminal illness.
+As her one final mission in life, Abbie sets out to find a new lover for Sam, to ensure he's taken care of once she passes.

 Starring: Gugu Mbatha-Raw, Michiel Huisman, Christopher Walken